 If you want to keep on saving, but you’re worried about increasing the level of risk you’re taking on, then it could be worth looking at increasing your holdings in so-called ‘safe’ investments like bonds or commodities.

 These are typically less turbulent than shares and could help to soften the impact of volatility on your portfolio.

 #7 Think long-term

 The best results from investing normally come from taking a long-term approach.
 This means that you should be thinking in terms of years and decades, rather than days or months.

 It may sound like a long-time, but patience can really pay off in this case.
-For example, if you invested in the MSCI World Index (which tracks index funds from developed markets around the world) for any 15-year period since 1984, you would have had a 100% chance of making a gain.
+For example, Bloomberg data shows that if you invested in the FTSE 100 for any 10-year period between 1986 and 2022, you would have had an 88% chance of making a gain.

 ‘Knowledge is power’ is a bit of a cliché but knowing what’s happening during a market downturn can help put your mind at ease too.

 So, check-in on global news stories, see what you can find out about the companies or industries you’re invested in, and keep an eye on what professional investors are saying.
 Not only will this help to keep you informed, but you could find ways to take advantage of the market downturn as well.